-3.12.
-Emission Point AA-028 is subject to and shall comply with all applicable requirements of 40 CFR Part 60, Subpart OOOOa - Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced after September 18, 2015.
-Emission Point AA-028 is classified as the collection of fugitive emissions components at a well site.
+- 3.12.
+For Emission Point AA-002, the permittee shall combust only produced gas.
+(Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 2.2.B(10).) - 3.13.
+Emission Point AA-003 is subject to and shall comply with all applicable requirements of 40 CFR Part 60, Subpart OOOOa Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced after September 18, 2015.
+Emission Point AA-003 is classified as the collection of fugitive emissions components for equipment leaks at a well site.